 Keep in mind that most employment contracts have a certain period of notice.
 So you might be required to continue working for two or three months or even longer.
 Plan accordingly.

 If you live in a rental home, all you need to do is to terminate the contract.
 Again, make sure you plan for the period of notice.
 Alternatively, you could sublease it, if your landlord is ok with that.
 This would be a good option if you only want to live abroad for a few months and return afterward.

 If you own a house or apartment, you could also rent it out while you are away.
 Of course, you could also sell it and use the money to travel.
 Only make sure that you are convinced you would enjoy this lifestyle on the long run.
 Otherwise, you might regret such a huge step very soon.

 Quit other Commitments

 Memberships: Terminate all memberships you currently have in due time, e.g. gym membership, club memberships, etc.

-Subscriptions: Any newsletters, magazines or other regular deliveries you won’t need when you travel around the world – cancel it.
+Subscriptions: Any newsletters, magazines, or other regular deliveries you won’t need when you travel around the world – cancel them.

 Give away and Sell

 When you are a digital nomad, you can only bring with you what you can carry.
 A very minimalistic lifestyle.
 So a great chance to declutter your house.
 Of course, you can store important items at a friend’s place or rent a storage unit but this won’t work with everything you currently own.

 Sell or give away clothing, furniture, decoration, books, electronics, toys, sports equipment, your car or bike, kitchenware, etc. Literally anything you won’t need anymore and don’t want to store somewhere.